gdeest/gdeest.github.io-src/posts/2019-04-07-nix-purescript-environment.markdown

 * While you don't know it today, you might need other dependencies later on.
 * You can always use niv to set up the initial project and drop the dependence after the fact, then tweaking the generated nix files to your heart's content.
-  It is all very simple ; you are not really committing to particular tool or philosophy.
+  It is all very simple ; you are not really committing to any particular tool or philosophy.

 You can install niv with:
 ```text